 The owner is responsible for downtime expenses, cargo damage, fines, all applicable taxes, all business costs, and other losses resulting from a warrantable condition.

-Emissions Components Statement State of California emissions components
+Emissions Components Statement

+State of California emissions components statement for the PACCAR PX-7 engine coverage.
 This list of emission control parts may be covered by the Emission Control System Warranty under certain failure modes.

 Aftertreatment System